data center topology

 Data Center Traffic Flow

-The types of traffic in data center topologies can be North-South or East-to-West.
-North-South ( up / down ) corresponds to traffic between the servers and the external world ( outside the data center ).
-East to West corresponds to internal server communication, i.e., traffic does not leave the data center.
+Datacenter topologies can have North-South or East-to-West traffic.
+North-south ( up / down ) corresponds to traffic between the servers and the external world ( outside the data center ).
+East-to-west corresponds to internal server communication, i.e., traffic does not leave the data center.

 Therefore, determining the type of traffic upfront is essential as it influences the type of topology used in the data center.